x-jrga/various/README.md

 # various
-different from one another; of different kinds or sorts
+Things different from one another; of different kinds or sorts